dsroche/detworam/nbdcpp/README.md

 Compiling this program gives you an executable which, when run, launches an NBD server listening on a specified unix socket or network port.

-If you really just want to create your own block device on a single machine, run the script `makedev` with your compiled NBD server executable as an argument.
+If you want to create your own block device on a single machine, run the script `makedev` with your compiled NBD server executable as an argument.
 This will launch your server and connect to it using a unix socket, resulting in a device such as `/dev/nbd0` which